dexie-space/partial-cli-beta/README.md

  Take the dexie partial offer by providing the taker offer file or request information.

 ╭─ Options ─────────────────────────────────────────────────────────────────────────────────────────╮
-│ *  --fingerprint          -f  INTEGER             Set the fingerprint to specify which wallet to  │ │                                                   use                                             │ │                                                   [required]                                      │
-│    --offer-file           -o  FILENAME            Taker offer file                                │ │    --request-information  -r  <UINT64 UINT64>...
-Request XCH amount and blockchain fee in mojos  │ │                                                   (e.g., -r 100000000000 1000)                    │
-│    --help                                         Show this message and exit.                     │ ╰───────────────────────────────────────────────────────────────────────────────────────────────────╯
+│ *  --fingerprint    -f  INTEGER   Set the fingerprint to specify which wallet to use [required]   │ │    --offer-file     -o  FILENAME  Taker offer file                                                │ │    --request-mojos  -a  UINT64    Request XCH amount in mojos                                     │ │    --fee            -m  TEXT      The blockchain fee to use when taking the partial offer, in     │ │                                   mojos                                                           │ │                                   [default: 0]                                                    │ │    --help                         Show this message and exit.                                     │ ╰───────────────────────────────────────────────────────────────────────────────────────────────────╯

 ```